 This Beautiful Sisterhood Project provides readings, educational resources, and workshops to support educators in integrating the Beautiful Sisterhood collection into their classrooms.
-This curriculum demonstrates strategies for utilizing the resources within our collection, including the digital archive and exhibits, and methods for contextualizing the 1884 World’s Fair within the context of the following themes: meaning of “woman” and 19th-century “womanhood”, gender, race, region/south, and sectionalism.
-Educational resources may come in the form of syllabi, units/modules, assignments, readings, multimedia, and/or teaching debriefs.
+This curriculum demonstrates strategies for using the resources within our collection, including the digital archive and exhibits, and methods for contextualizing the 1884 World’s Fair within the context of the following themes: contextualizing the meaning of “woman” and 19th-century “womanhood,” gender, race, region/south, and sectionalism.
+Educational resources may include syllabi, units/modules, assignments, readings, multimedia, and/or teaching debriefs.

 Click on the dropdowns to explore a bibliography of research about the Woman’s Literary Department and the 1884 New Orleans World’s Fair.

 Explore our selection of syllabi, modules, assignments, and teaching debriefs about the Woman’s Literary Department and the 1884 New Orleans World’s Fair.
-Many of these assignments provide opportunities for students to publish their work as part of the online Beautiful Sisterhood Exhibit.
+Many of these assignments offer students the opportunity to publish their work as part of the online Beautiful Sisterhood Exhibit.

 We suggest completing these lessons in the order they appear as they build upon each other, allowing students to scaffold their learning of the material.
 These lessons may be completed in a sequence or if time is limited, as separate deliverables.